mdzio/ccu-historian/README.md

 where you have to replace 'homematic-ccu2' with the ip address or hostname of your CCU/RaspberryMatic device.
 Or you go to the configuration pages on your WebUI/CCU device and click on the "CCU-Historian" link to visit the CCU-Historian configuration pages.

-# Warning
+# NOTE
 Due to very limited CPU power capabilities of the CCU2 hardware, this addon might run considerably slow if used directly on a CCU2 device.
+The Addon is, however, still released for the CCU2 platform to support virtualized solutions such as LXCCU (www.lxccu.com).

 # Authors
 Copyright (c) 2013-2016 Mathias Dzionsko, Jens Maus <mail@jens-maus.de>